Gavial - Gracemere Road – Lawrie Street Upgrade (LSU) project

 - $35 million

-Works will be completed during the day when possible.
-Due to the nature of the works and the proximity to traffic, some activities will need to be completed at night to ensure the safety of motorists and workers.
-Please call 13 19 40 or visit QLD Traffic for up-to-date traffic and travel information during construction.
+Due to the nature of these works and proximity to traffic, some activities will be completed at night when traffic volumes are lowest.
+This ensures the safety of road users and workers.

 Consultation with targeted stakeholders commenced in late 2020.